(photo credit: Mark Zelinski)

 In my second novel, Friends First (Viking 1990), Miranda ’s closest friend, Gus, lives downstairs.
 They’ve grown up together, best friends for years.
 I wanted to explore the possibility of a close friendship like theirs lasting as they grow older.
 They write a science fiction/romance together, trading chapters, and use it to reflect their friendship and the stresses that come with adolescence.
 A Spanish edition, Los Amigos Primero (A LA Orilla Del Viento, 53) is illustrated by Vicent Marco.

-My latest book has the working title, Book Babies.
-It’s a picture book to be published by Viking.
-The illustrator is not yet named.
+My picture book, When the Babies Came to Stay (Viking 2020) came out just as the pandemic changed our lives.
 In it four babies appear mysteriously on an island.
 One is discovered in the mail bag, two are left on the ferry and one is found sleeping on the fish pier on a pile of nets.
 The babies are discovered by the ferryman, the harbor master and the fisherman and not one of them knows what to do.
 The librarian takes charge!